swiss-ai-center/a-guide-to-mlops/docs/part-2-move-to-the-cloud/chapter-8-reproduce-the-ml-experiment-in-a-cicd-pipeline/index.md

     **Display the Google Service Account key**

+    The service account key is stored on your computer as a JSON file.
+You need to display it and store it as a CI/CD variable in a text format.

     === ":simple-github: GitHub"

         Display the Google Service Account key that you have downloaded from Google